brianwillis/brianwillis.github.com/_posts/2013-12-29-predictions-for-2014.md

 title: Predictions for 2014
 ---

 I didn’t do too badly with [last year’s set of predictions][1].
 Tesla really can’t make the Model S fast enough, and Yahoo really did get it together (go Team Marissa!).
 While I did guess that the Microsoft Surface would do badly, I never in a million years imagined it would fail in a show-Steve-Ballmer-the-door kind of way.
-That Kit-Kat name for a Android also came out of nowhere.
+That Kit-Kat name for Android also came out of nowhere.

 So, here’s what we have to look forward to in 2014: